humb1e1989/COSC516-Studio-1/README.md

 - The ball is affected by gravity, so be careful to avoid falling off the edges.
 - If the ball cannot move or jump:
   - Ensure that ground objects are tagged as `Ground`.
-  - Ensure that pickup objects have the **Is Trigger** option enabled in the Inspector.

 ---

 ## **3. Project Demo Video**

-Below is a demo video showcasing the core functionalities of the project, including ball movement, jumping, and collecting objects:
+Below is a demo video showcasing the core functionalities of the project, including ball movement and jumping.

 <video src="https://github.com/user-attachments/assets/f6d5d357-3bf0-4522-aa7e-32785c143c82"></video>